qaderi-coding/smart-generator/README.md

 We need to install plopjs globally in order to use it for different projects.

-## Lets try an example
+## You still don't know how it works, let's try an example
-### Requirments
+### Requirements
 - We want to develop a Whitelist-Dapp for instance.

-Lets see how smart-generator package generates the essential code for us and how it install all required dependcies for backend and frontend.
+Let's see how smart-generator package generates the essential code for us and how it installs all required dependencies for backend and frontend.
 ### Backend

 Cool, to run the package for backend, follow the instructions below.